 Publishing also requires copy edits or subedits in order to catch typos or better align with target reading scores.
-And it also requires search engine optimization (SEO).
-SEO can be applied to edited or unedited copy.
+And it also requires SEO.
+SEO can be applied to the edited or unedited copy.
 With headline writing as part of the subedit process, Serious Insights suggests SEO take place on the final copy in order to incorporate any copy changes based on the content reflecting the final headline.
 (For a more in-depth explanation of SEO see this What is SEO post at ExpressText).

 12. Market internally

 It isn’t enough to share thought leadership externally.
 Organizations need to market the ideas internally as well as part of the overall strategic alignment.
 Thought leadership is often the best way to communicate an organization’s position.
 Employees will not only receive a clear articulation of the organization’s position, but they will receive it as directed to specific audiences.
 The multiple versions and channels will reinforce not only the messages but confirm the organization’s commitment to the underlying ideas communicated through their thought leadership content.

 Measuring the impact of thought leadership is one of the most difficult tasks associated with thought leadership strategy.
 Many of the benefits of thought leadership require measurement runways beyond the attention span of most organizations.
 The easiest measure comes from direct sales tied to thought leadership.
 Regardless of the thought leadership strategy focuses on lead generation and sales or not, the sales team needs to include thought leadership campaigns in their CRM sources so that the origination of a lead can be attributed to the thought leadership investment.
 Don’t let even good sales responses to thought leadership derail capturing more subtle metrics.